jere357/jere357.github.io/logt.md

 \end{bmatrix}
 $$

-after this our matrix looks like this, in order to calculate the final LoGT score we just sum the columns and voila - we  have our LoGT vector.
+after this our matrix looks like this, in order to calculate the final LoGT score we just sum by the columns and voila - we  have our LoGT vector.

 $$
 \begin{bmatrix}